Introduction & Background

 How to Prepare

-As an applicant you won’t receive your actual CASPer® test score because unlike other standardized tests with established pass/fail cutoffs, CASPer® is not a pass/fail test but rather a standardized tool for ranking a large number of applicants based on their personal characteristics.
-The CASPer® test is administered without providing applicants with explicit learning objectives to prepare for the test in the hopes that examinees will take the test “blindly” without any prior preparation.
+As an applicant, you won’t receive your actual CASPer test score because unlike other standardized tests with established pass/fail cutoffs, CASPer is not a pass/fail test but rather a standardized tool for ranking a large number of applicants based on their personal characteristics.
+The CASPer test is administered without providing applicants with explicit learning objectives to prepare for the test hoping that examinees will take the test “blindly” without any prior preparation.

-- Ensure they can type a minimum of 40 words per minute, free of major errors and distractions.
+Ensure you can type a minimum of 40 words per minute, free of major errors and distractions.

-- Self-reflect on their own personal experiences around conflict, personal weaknesses, and personal failures, and be comfortable sharing lessons learned from these experiences concisely.
+Self-reflect on your own personal experiences around conflict, personal weaknesses, and personal failures.
+You must be comfortable sharing lessons learned from these experiences concisely.

-- Complete at least one full-length timed practice CASPer® test to ensure they are familiar with the time constraints and expectations of the test.
+Complete at least one full-length timed practice CASPer® test to ensure you are familiar with the time constraints and expectations of the test.

-CASPer® is challenging simply because applicants are directly ranked against one another.
+CASPer is challenging simply because applicants are directly ranked against one another.
 However, the test offers individuals with traditionally less stellar MCATs and GPAs the opportunity to excel by highlighting their experiences and personal qualities.
-The existence of 12 stations, each with a different assessor, allows applicants the ability to demonstrate their characteristics and experiences to a wider variety of evaluators.
-CASPer® will continue to grow as a requirement for medical school admissions in the coming years.
-We therefore recommend that students applying to medical school become familiar with and gain a solid appreciation of this situational judgment test.
+The existence of 12 stations, each with a different assessor, allows applicants to demonstrate their characteristics and experiences to a wider variety of evaluators.
+CASPer will continue to grow as a requirement for medical school admissions in the coming years.
+We, therefore, recommend that students applying to medical school become familiar with and gain a solid appreciation of this situational judgment test.